 If the AID12 subfield is 4095, then the remaining subfields in the User Info field are not present.

 The RU Allocation subfield in an HE variant User Info field along with the UL BW subfield in the Common Info field identifies the size and the location of the RU.
-If the UL BW subfield indicates 20 MHz, 40 MHz or 80 MHz PPDU, then B0 of the RU Allocation subfield is set to 0.
-If the UL BW subfield indicates 80+80 MHz or 160 MHz, then B0 of the RU Allocation subfield is set to 0 to indicate that the RU allocation applies to the primary 80 MHz channel and set to 1 to indicate that the RU allocation applies to the second- ary 80 MHz channel.
+If the UL BW subfield indicates 20 MHz, 40 MHz or 80 MHz, [#17447] then B0 of the RU Allocation subfield is set to 0.
+If the UL BW subfield indicates 80+80 MHz or 160 MHz, then B0 of the RU Allocation subfield is set to 0 to indicate that the RU allocation applies to the primary 80 MHz channel and is set[#17448] to 1 to indicate that the RU allocation applies to the second- ary 80 MHz channel.
 The mapping of B7–B1 of the RU Allocation subfield for a Trigger frame that is not an MU-RTS Trigger frame is defined in Table 9-52 (B7–B1 of the RU Allocation subfield in an HE variant User Info field).
 See 9.3.1.22.9 (MU-RTS Trigger frame format) for the encoding of the RU Allocation sub- field in an MU-RTS Trigger frame.

 Table 9-52—B7–B1 of the RU Allocation subfield in an HE variant User Info field